 The tools available to the community to ensure appropriate land use are:

 The Comprehensive Land Use Plan documents community values and evaluation of land use and declares its goals for the future.
-Both Zoning Ordinances and Land Development and Subdivision Review derive their legal basis from the Comprehensive Plan.
+The Zoning Ordinances derive their legal basis from the Comprehensive Plan.

 LAND USE MAP